 3 Trading and counterparty losses include mark-to-market ("MTM") and credit valuation adjustment ("CVA") losses resulting from the assumed instantaneous global market shock and counterparty default scenario component.

 2 Commercial and industrial loans include small- and medium-enterprise loans and corporate cards.

-3 Other consumer loans include student loans and automobile loans.
+3 Other consumer loans include lines of credit and personal loans.

-4 Other loans include international real estate loans.
+4 Other loans includes loans to depositories and financial institutions.